 For each Glucose, eukaryotes produce 36 ATP (38 by prokaryotes) (Krebs cycle gives 12 ATP).

 A nucleus is a membrane-bound organelle that contains the cell’s chromosomes (the DNA).
 It helps maintain the integrity of the cell by allowing transcription and replication as needed.

 The nucleolus is the site of transcription and processing of the ribosomal gene (Produces ribosomes).
 It lacks a membrane.

 RBC is a eukaryotic cell but devoid of nucleus.

 Bi-lipid nuclear membrane is what differentiates a eukaryotic cell from prokaryote.

 Endoplasmic reticulum and Golgi apparatus

-This includes trimming amino acid chains to the right length, protein folding, addition of polysaccharide chains (glycosylation) and identification of improperly folded proteins.
+The endoplasmic reticulum and Golgi apparatus perform post-translational processing (trimming amino acid chains to desired length, protein folding, addition of polysaccharide chains (glycosylation) and identification of improperly folded proteins) of new proteins.

-Proteins are delivered from the Golgi apparatus to specific intracellular destinations (For example, receptor and structural proteins are sent to the membrane and digestive enzymes to lysosomes, and molecules for extracellular action are packaged into secretory vesicles.
+Proteins are delivered from Golgi to specific intracellular destinations (For example, receptor and structural proteins are sent to the membrane and digestive enzymes to lysosomes, and molecules for extracellular action are packaged into secretory vesicles.

 Lysosomes digest endocytosed, unwanted and defective proteins, thereby recycling raw materials.